Dogsafe Canine First Aid 101

 - treat various wounds

 Dogsafe courses are designed to make complex topics easy and everyone will learn through seeing, listening and doing which improves knowledge retention.
 It’s effective and fun!
-You will also get hands-on practice and experience with life size Canine CPR Manikins.
+Each student will have the use of a fully sanitized life size Canine CPR manikin for hands-on practice and experience.
 The canine CPR manikins are vital educational tools that are considerably more life-like than using stuffed toys.
 These manikins have working pulse and lungs enabling you to actually perform canine CPR, a technique that is not possible to conduct on live dogs.
+Each student will also have the use of their own individual first kit with supplies to practice bandaging.
 The DOGSAFE course goes beyond just watching an instructor demonstrate CPR and provides opportunities for continual hands-on practice.

 Other learning tools include: